mixu/gr/README.md

 - extend auto-discovery beyond git
 - run tests
 - run jshint / gjslint (only modified?)
-- do npm / package.json linting
+- do npm / `package.json` linting
 - generate docs
 - fetch and report status as one action
-- report npm versions (and whether the version of the package on npm is up to date)
+- report `npm` versions (and whether the version of the package on npm is up to date)
 - generate a changelog (between tagged versions)
 - check that npm modules are up to date
-- run npm link on all modules
+- run `npm link` on all modules
 - generate a list of authors
 - generate a list of licences
-- xargs -compatibility
+- `xargs` compatibility
 - Ability to confirm each command (to make it possible to skip)
-- Ability expose other statuses, e.g. npm outdated
+- Ability expose other statuses (e.g., `npm outdated`)

 ## Make your plugin searchable

-If you write a plugin, make sure to add the `gr` keyword to (in [package.json](https://npmjs.org/doc/json.html#keywords)).
-This makes it easy to find plugins by [searching npm by tag](https://npmjs.org/browse/keyword/gr).
-Also, file a PR against this readme if you want to have your plugin listed here.
+If you write a plugin, make sure to add the `gr` keyword to (in [`package.json`](https://npmjs.org/doc/json.html#keywords)).
+This makes it easy to find plugins by [searching `npm` by tag](https://npmjs.org/browse/keyword/gr).

+Also, file a PR against this README if you want to have your plugin listed here.

 ## Status matching idea

-This is just a random idea - using "meta-tags" to target commands based on `git ls-files`.
+(This is just a random idea) Using "meta-tags" to target commands based on `git ls-files`.

-- clean: Clean working directory - in other words, no tracked files are modified; no untracked files exist.
+- `clean`: Clean working directory - in other words, no tracked files are modified; no untracked files exist.
-- untracked: Has files that are not tracked (but that have not been added to tracking)
+- `untracked`: Has files that are not tracked (but that have not been added to tracking)
-- modified: Has files that are tracked and modified (but that have not been staged)
+- `modified`: Has files that are tracked and modified (but that have not been staged)
-- deleted: Has files that are tracked and deleted
+- `deleted`: Has files that are tracked and deleted
 - staged: Has files that are staged for commit (but that have not been committed)
-- unmerged: Has files that have not been merged
+- `unmerged`: Has files that have not been merged
-- unclean: Does not have a clean working directory.
+- `unclean`: Does not have a clean working directory.

 For example: `gr @clean git fetch`